dcsil/lexislabs/team/principles.md

 - To efficiently delegate work and track progress, we will create tickets and assign an owner to each ticket.
 The owner holds the final call on decisions pertaining to the ticket and exclusive write access to relevant assets (code or documents).
 - If a ticket is large enough that its estimated completion time exceeds 5 hours, we will create child tickets so that progress is more easily tracked and acknowledged.
 - If a team member feels that the amount of work assigned to them exceeds what they can handle, they should be responsible for informing others with a reasonable buffer time.
 The tickets can then be reassigned to other members who are able to help.
+- The ticketing system will be implemented on all our repositories using GitHub features, where a "ticket" will refer to a GitHub issue.
+See [CONTRIBUTING.md](../CONTRIBUTING.md) for the specifics on how it is implemented for this repository.
 - Team members are expected to complete tasks at least one day prior to key deadlines to ensure adequate time for submission and presentation preparation.
   - We will check in with each other two days prior to said key deadlines.
 - All changes to the default branch of any repo should be reviewed by at least one other team member (will be enforced via GitHub rules).